 Our Commitment to Safety & Security

 We take sensible precautions when it comes to accommodation choices and do not publish these online, think carefully about our transport methods, travel routes and group sizes.
-We stay nimble and do not hesitate to change a plan if we believe the risk level has changed.
+We stay nimble and do not hesitate to change a plan, if we believe the risk level has changed.

 When organising a large event, such as the Marathon of Afghanistan or the Somaliland Marathon, there are particular safety considerations which had to be taken into account and there were extensive risk assessments completed.